uber9/ERC20-coin-reference/README.md

 - Bancor
 - Kucoin Shares

-## Contributing
+## To Contribute

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details and the process for submitting pull requests.
+1.
+2.
+3.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/horizontalsystems/ERC20-coin-reference/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/horizontalsystems/ERC20-coin-reference/blob/master/LICENSE) file for details.

 ## Special Thanks